An independent guide to Val Thorens

 Val Thorens is a semi-pedestrian resort, which means you may drive through resort, and stop to unload your luggage outside your hotel, apartment, or chalet.
 You must then park your vehicle in a parking - either your hotel's car park, or one of the parkings run by Valthoparc.

 You're not allowed to leave your car parked in the street, and if you do, it will eventually get towed away to the pound.
 The fee for recovering it is very expensive.
-In our experience, on Saturday and Sunday, the Municipal Police do the rounds, putting warning notices on cars, but they do not usually tow them away, unless they are obstructing traffic.
-From Monday morning, any car parked on the street can be towed away.
+On Saturday and Sunday, the Municipal Police do the rounds, putting warning notices on cars, but they do not usually tow them away, unless they are obstructing traffic.
+From Monday morning, any car parked on the street will be towed away.

 The radio station for the valley is Virgin Radio Val Thorens Les Menuires, on 92.3 and 101.0FM.
 (It may change to R'Val Thorens Les Menuires for winter 2016-17).
 There's a local programme in the morning and evening, and the rest of the time they take a feed from Paris.
 They broadcast a weather forecast and the piste and lift information several times a day.
 There is traffic information on Saturdays (but in French only).